ivanestro/learning-module-3/README.md

 #At Least one value is greater than 9.
 #Sibling age is not greater than 10.
 ```

 ## TERNARY EXPRESSIONS

 - Ternary expressions also known as conditional expressions are a more concise way of writing simple if-else statements
 - They have the following syntax:
-  - "value_if_true if conditiom else value_if_false"
+  - "value_if_true if condition else value_if_false"
   - "I will be rich if I win the lottery, otherwise I will be poor."

-- Go to #TERNARY EXPRESSION and rewrite the condition as TERRARY EXPRESSION
+- Go to #TERNARY EXPRESSION and rewrite the condition as TERNARY EXPRESSION
   - Note Number is a given variable with the value of 5:
   - Note age and sibling_age are given variables with values of 18 and 9: